WladimirLivolis/BBCap/README.md

 ### 3. How to use it

 ```
-USAGE: sudo python main.py -d DESTINATION -f INPUT_FILE -t NUMBER_OF_TRAINS -c NUMBER_OF_CARS
+USAGE: sudo python pmonCap.py -d DESTINATION -f INPUT_FILE -t NUMBER_OF_TRAINS -c NUMBER_OF_CARS
 ```

 Either *destination* or *file* is to be provided.

-The parameters *number of trains* and *cars per train* are required in either case.
+The parameters *number of trains* and *cars per train* are required when *file* is given.

 **Notice you must provide root credentials as we are dealing with ICMP packets.**